 I know a lot of people that go through a cycle of jumping on the healthy eating train full force with special diets and then falling back off.
 Truth be told, I have certainly been there myself.
 It’s not that we don’t want to eat well, but there are so many road blocks that keep us from staying on track.
-The concerns are legitimate: busy schedules, keeping the family happy, money, and more.
+The concerns are legitimate: busy schedules, getting your family on board, money, and more.

 Sometimes though, I feel like that we over complicate healthy eating.
 I know when I start to struggle it’s often because I have made it difficult for myself and I have to take a step back and remember my number one tip for how to stay on track with healthy eating.